Contributor: Suzanne Riordan. Lesson ID: 13819

 Cook explored the eastern coast of Australia and made a map of it.
 He also claimed this part of the land for Great Britain and named it New South Wales.

-The British fought several wars with the Aborigines, and many natives were killed by the disease called smallpox.
+The British fought several wars with the Aborigines, and many natives were killed by the disease smallpox.

 In 1829, England claimed the whole continent and renamed it Australia.